 - Request supplies/kits for sample collection

-CCTR is establishing a Molecular Clinical Trials Laboratory (MCTL) to provide support and advice on the conduct of clinical trials throughout the entire research process, from initial study design and planning through the implementation and interpretation of molecular assays of drug targets and genomic correlates of disease.
+The Children’s Clinical and Translational Discovery Core can also provide support and advice on the conduct of clinical trials throughout the entire research process, from initial study design and planning through the implementation and interpretation of molecular assays of drug targets and genomic correlates of disease.
 Establishing the MCTL and biorepository will allow investigators to start addressing biologic correlates of chronic disease.
 The MCTL is being established to provide technical support and conduct of biologic assays in support of clinical trials including protein and RNA and DNA analyses as well as some cell culture assays.
-Please contact Brad Hanberry for more information.
+Please contact Chris Porter and Brad Hanberry for more information.

-The Biorepository Core is generously supported by Children's Healthcare of Atlanta and Emory University.
-When presenting or publishing work completed using the core, please include "Children's Healthcare of Atlanta and Emory University's Pediatric Biorepository Core" in the acknowledgments.
+The Children’s Clinical and Translational Discovery Core is generously supported by Children's Healthcare of Atlanta and Emory University.
+When presenting or publishing work completed using the core, please include "Children's Healthcare of Atlanta and Emory University's Children’s Clinical and Translational Discovery Core" in the acknowledgments.

 To determine if you should use “Children’s Healthcare of Atlanta” in your author affiliations, please see guidelines here.